• Leaded beveled art glass panels

 See some glass options like gluechip, Waterglass and Baroque on our FAQS/Info page.

-The bevel set/bevel cluster is the yellow design in the center.
-You could replace the bevel set — or any of the other parts of the window — with stained glass or a clear textured glass if you like.
+The bevel set/bevel set is the yellow design in the center.
+You could replace the "bevel set" — or any of the other parts of the window — with stained glass or a clear textured glass if you like.

 Anatomy of a Window